I Want To...

 Q: Can you tell me more about your program?

-Q: What clinical and specialized services does your department offer?
+Q: What clinical services do you offer?

 Q: How are residents evaluated?

-Q: Is research required?
+Q: Is a project required?

 A: Residents are required to design, conduct, and evaluate a major project related to an aspect of pharmacy practice during the residency year.